dklyle/containers/README.md

 # containers

-Sample containers forked from [jessfraz/containers].
-Changes are updating to support changes in the [OCI runtime-spec] and adding examples of [rootless] containers.
+Sample container runtime specs for use with [runc] forked from [jessfraz/containers].
+Changes include supporting changes in the [OCI runtime-spec] and adding examples of [rootless] containers.
+There are hooks

+## use with runc
-To test any of these, you will first need to populate the rootfs for the containers.
-See the OCI runtime-spec [README] for detailed instructions.
+To run any of these, you will first need to populate the `rootfs` for each container you wish to run.
+See the OCI runtime-spec [README] for detailed instructions on how to accomplish this.

 ```
 runc run irssi